andyml123/andyml123.github.io/get-well-poems.md

 <div class="poems">

-<p>From being with you all day long
+<p>From being with you all day long<br>
-To getting you your favorite movies
+To getting you your favorite movies<br>
-From calling you every single night
+From calling you every single night<br>
-To sharing some of our best memories
+To sharing some of our best memories<br>
-Anything I can do to make you feel better
+Anything I can do to make you feel better<br>
-Just ask, please don’t hesitate
+Just ask, please don’t hesitate<br>
-No favor is too small or too big
+No favor is too small or too big<br>
 After all, I am your best mate</p>

 <p>Get well soon</p>